Data Protection for VMware vSAN

 - Four recovery points over the last 6 days (24 recovery points)

-The number of recovery points that can be retained per day is dependent on the RPO—more specifically, on the number of replication cycles that occur during the day.
-For example, it is not possible to retain eight recovery points per day if the RPO is set to 4 hours, with six replication cycles per day.
+The number of recovery points that can be retained per day depends on the RPO—specifically, on the number of replication cycles that occur during the day.
+For example, retaining eight recovery points per day is impossible if the RPO is set to 4 hours, with six replication cycles per day.
 Retaining multiple recovery points consumes additional storage at the target location and must be planned for accordingly.
 The additional storage requirements depend on the number of recovery points retained and the data change rates in the source virtual machines

 VMware APIs for Data Protection